path321/imu_suit/README.md

         SCL -> A5
         SDA -> A4

+- Optionally, run *calibrate_IMU.py*, in order to find offset values for your IMU.

 - In case you have arduino-cli installed, *readValues.ino* is uploaded to Arduino automatically.
-Else , upload *readValues.ino* manually to board, in order to achieve Arduino - PC connection
+Else , upload *readValues.ino* manually to board when requested, in order to achieve Arduino - PC connection

-- Optionally, run *calibrate_IMU.py*, in order to find offset values for your IMU.

 - Run *IMU_GUI.py* for Accelerometer, Gyroscope and Temperature values from IMU

 - Run *rpy.py* for Roll-Pitch-Yaw (Rxyz) values from IMU, as well as Complimentary Filter data fusion

 Run and tested in Linux Ubuntu 16